luimu64/nitro-spoof/README.md

 # goosemod plugin for sending all emojis without nitro

+## Bug probably caused by goosemod
+if the plugin stops working with console error saying that emojisize is null

+1. uninstall the plugin
+2. refresh the plugin store
+3. reinstall the plugin

 ## How to use:
 1. go to plugins
 2. cloud icon in top right corner